 One of the largest culprits?
 Mobile data plans.

 Whether you’re checking your email, gaming with friends or catching highlights of the game on the commute home, every little thing you do is eating away at your data plan.

 If you asked your carrier what to do, they’d probably tell you to upgrade your plan.
+No thanks!